|

 The Need for Professional Support

-You can support your loved one with bipolar in numerous ways, but, ultimately, this condition demands professional mental healthcare treatment.
+You can support your loved one with bipolar in numerous ways, but ultimately, this condition demands professional mental healthcare treatment.
 If your loved one experiences symptoms but hasn’t yet been diagnosed, it’s essential to encourage them to seek a diagnosis.
 There are different forms of the disease.
-Knowing precisely what they suffer from ensures that they’ll get the best treatments for their condition.
+Knowing precisely what they suffer from ensures they’ll get the best treatments for their condition.

 If they have been diagnosed, be sure to encourage them to maintain their treatment appointments and to take their medications if prescribed.
 Their mental health care providers will help them to manage their condition successfully.
 Although there isn’t a cure for bipolar, it can be managed to the point that people can cope with their episodes in healthy ways and experience less discomfort.
 They may also experience fewer episodes with treatment.